No one likes to get caught in an embarrassing language blunder.

 If you’re learning French and are worried about making mistakes, don’t be!
 When learning anything new, everyone makes mistakes of some kind.
 Having perfect control over the language is something that will only come to you over time.
 Sometimes, making errors is the only way to really progress!

 However, increasing your awareness of the most common (and therefore easily avoidable) mistakes that learners make is one of the best ways to improve your understanding of French.
-So let’s take a look at some of those possible flubs below.
+It also helps to listen to real conversations between native speakers to minimize mistakes, which you can easily do on FluentU.

 Was It Something I Said?
 9 Common French Mistakes Learners Make